Padua College (Brisbane): New 2020 Houses

 In 2019, the College Board made a decision to rename the houses beginning in 2020.
 The new houses, slogans, and symbols honour the very first followers of St Francis.
 Angelo House replaced Grigg House, Cattani House replaced Mitchell House, Leo House replaced Kirby House, Masseo House replaced Odoric House, Quintavalle House replaced Boyd-Boland House and Rufino House replaced Beirne House.

-Ed Nally Cup
+Friars Cup

-The Ed Nally Cup is the competition between houses, based on the points earned by the tenants for their house through participation, community service, academic success, etc.
+The Friars Cup is the competition between houses, based on the points earned by the tenants for their house through participation, community service, academic success, etc.

 Padua Dash

 The Padua Dash is the annual cross country championship relay race that involves running throughout the Assisi Campus.
-The fastest runner from each house in each grade partakes in an effort to be the fastest house in the relay.
+The fastest runner from each house in each grade participates in an effort to be the fastest house in the relay.
 Order is sorted by grade so each age group competes at the same leg in the race.
 The fastest house to run the 1 kilometre course in all age groups is crowned Padua Dash Champions.
-The most recent champions were the Leo House who won in 2020.
+The most recent champions were the Rufino House who won in 2025.